Achievable logoAchievable logo

 Banker’s acceptances

 A banker’s acceptance helps facilitate trade between international companies.
-Assume an American importer wants to purchase $50 million of TVs from a Chinese exporter.
-The Chinese exporter may want some assurance of payment before the TVs are delivered, as there are significant shipping costs.
-However, the American importer may be hesitant to pay for the TVs before they’ve been delivered.
-Banker’s acceptances can help fix this problem.
+Suppose an American importer wants to buy $50 million of TVs from a Chinese exporter.
+The exporter may want assurance of payment before shipping, since shipping costs are significant.
+At the same time, the importer may not want to pay before the TVs arrive.
+A banker’s acceptance can bridge that gap.

-The post-dated check that the exporter can sell in the market is a banker’s acceptance.
-Investors utilize these short-term investments to make a quick, generally safe return.
-They are considered money markets because of their short-term nature.
+The post-dated check that can be sold in the market is the banker’s acceptance.
+Investors use these short-term investments to earn a quick, generally safe return.
+They’re considered money markets because of their short-term nature.
 Banker’s acceptances are issued with 270 days or less until maturity to avoid Securities and Exchange Commission (SEC) registration requirements.

 Key points